PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

         :class-body: sd-outline-info

         The proof of the theorem is based on working in a Hilbert space and the non-expansive property of the projection.
-        We first prove stationary points for PCPO with the KL divergence and :math:`L2` norm projections and then prove the change of the objective value.
+        We first prove stationary points for PCPO with the :math:`KL` divergence and :math:`L2` norm projections and then prove the change of the objective value.

         When in stationary points :math:`\theta^*`, we have